ADGEfficiency/programming-resources/fundamentals/programming.md

 print(f'inspecting b', inspect(b))
 ```

-Some of the infomation that the program is dealing with
+Some of the information that the program is dealing with
 - identifiers of variable names (`a`, `b`, `c`)
 - the variable types (both `int`)
 - location in memory of the data
 - the data (`10`, `12`)

-## Infomation hiding
+## Information hiding

 Let's take the Python dictionary - we can use it without knowing where data is stored in memory